chocolate-doom/chocolate-doom/README.md

  * There's a new 'Unholy massacre' skill level (-skill 6). :D Double monsters, lesser health pickups, zombiemen got a point blank attack, pistol with increased accuracy and damage, bumped minimum damage dealt for punch.
- * Changed ammo balance in UM, added the single player demo unsafe -halfammo parameter to play old demos.
+ * Replaced the Unholy Massacre title graphic.
+Thanks JNechaevsky!
+ * Doom: remove SPECHIT limit (Crispy).
+ * Heretic: entirely remove INTERCEPTS and SPECHIT limits (Crispy).
  * Got rid of supersized PNGs (Crispy).
  * Fixed backpacks from Marshmallow (idea and bits of code):
- * Players now can exchange supplies (default backpack key is 'x').
+ * Players now can exchange supplies (default backpack key is 'x', default stimpack key is 'c').
  * Players drop backpacks with their inventory upon death, you can't drop another one until the previous one has been picked up tough.
 They work even in SP.
  * Single player respawn.